zaynahxc/pxt-microbit/docs/courses/csintro/variables/overview.md

 Ask the students to think of some pieces of information in their daily life that are **constants** and others that are **variables**.

 * What pieces of information have values that don’t change during the course of a single day (constants)?
-* What pieces of information have values that do change during the course of a single day (variables) Constants and variables can be numbers and/or text.
+* What pieces of information have values that do change during the course of a single day (variables)?
+Constants and variables can be numbers and/or text.

 ## Examples

 In one school day...